MotusWTS/motusClient/README.md

 # motus
 R package to fetch telemetry data from http://motus.org

+Core client for the `motus` package; most users should use the motus R package provided by motus.org, which uses `motusClient` to fetch data.

 ## Installation ##
 ```R
     install.packages("devtools")              ## if you haven't already done this